 O mar com fim será grego ou romano: O mar sem fim é português.

-The sea without limits is Greek or Roman; the sea without limits is Portuguese.
+The sea with limits is Greek or Roman; the sea without limits is Portuguese.

 — Fernando Pessoa